 Below are some examples that will help you get a sense of the costs to anticipate:

-- $250,000 20 year term Preferred Plus Non-Tobacco – $43.28 per month.
+- Preferred Plus Non-Tobacco – $43.28 per month.
 This is the best possible rating class.

-Lastly, and as we wrap up this overview post, we’ll take a look at the sometimes complicated issue of the state of your health
+Lastly, and as we wrap up this overview post, we’ll take a look at the sometimes complicated issue of the state of your health.

 Regardless of the health that you’re in, or any pre-existing conditions, there are plenty of affordable life insurance options for you.
 There are dozens of life insurance companies out there that specialize in working with high-risk applicants and they will give you a quality life insurance plan at a rate that works well for you.